za01br/mastra/examples/basics/evals/context-position/README.md

 ## Overview

-The Context Position metric evaluates:
+The Context Position metric evaluates how well responses maintain the sequential order of context information.
+It evaluates:

+- Position of information in context
-- Sequential ordering of information
+- Order of information in response
-- Temporal consistency
+- Relevance to query position
-- Logical flow of context usage
+- Information flow and structure
-- Position-aware context integration

 ## Example Structure

-The example includes two scenarios:
+The example includes three scenarios:

+1. High Position: Testing capital of France (using first context item)
+2. Mixed Position: Testing elephant facts (using scattered context)
-1. Sequential Context: Testing chronological historical events
+3. Low Position: Testing historical events (using reversed context)
-2. Non-sequential Context: Testing topic-based information

 Each scenario demonstrates:

-- Setting up the metric with context arrays
+- Setting up the metric with ordered context
-- Generating responses with ordered information
+- Generating responses to evaluate
 - Measuring position adherence
-- Analyzing the results
+- Interpreting the results with detailed reasoning

 ## Expected Output